-CLINICAL COMPETENCY TESTING GUIDELINES:
+CLINICAL COMPETENCY TESTING GUIDELINES

-- 1. The student must receive a final score of 80% or higher to qualify as competent. - 2.
-The student is REQUIRED to utilize manual selection of exposure parameters during competency testing unless the AEC/APR is required by the Radiography department. - 3.
+- 1. The student must receive a final score of 80% or higher to qualify as competent. - The student is REQUIRED to utilize manual selection of exposure parameters during competency testing unless the AEC/APR is required by the Radiography department. - 3.
 When performing a clinical competency examination, the student will be responsible for the following tasks: - a.
 Identify the procedure (100% accuracy required) - b.
 Evaluate pertinent patient history. - c.
 Identify the patient (100% accuracy required) - d.
-Complete room preparation prior to performance of the procedure. - e.
-Patient preparation. - f.
+Complete room preparation prior to performance of the procedure - e.
+Patient preparation - f.
 Proper positioning sequence - i. individual steps necessary to obtain a projection - ii. proper sequencing of projections within a procedure - g.
 Image evaluation - i. exposure quality/knowledge - ii. anatomy identification - iii. pathology related to procedure - iv. positioning skills - h.
 Knowledge of contrast media when applicable - i.
-Radiation protection and radiation biology. - i.
+Radiation protection and radiation biology. - j.
 Departmental annotation. - 4.
-When an oral competency is indicated, the oral portion must be completed within three clinical days.
+The image evaluation portion must be completed within one week or as designated by the Clinical Preceptor, or other faculty member.